nim-works/gitnim/doc/manual.rst

 The following builtin procs cannot be overloaded for reasons of implementation simplicity (they require specialized semantic checking)::

-  declared, defined, definedInScope, compiles, sizeof, is, shallowCopy, getAst, astToStr, spawn, procCall
+  declared, defined, definedInScope, compiles, sizeOf, is, shallowCopy, getAst, astToStr, spawn, procCall

 Thus they act more like keywords than like ordinary identifiers; unlike a